© GIZ / Dirk Ostermeier

 EXAMPLES OF CONNEX SUPPORT

-- Guinea, Liberia and Tanzania: Review and revision of financial models for resource projects, including capacity development in financial modeling for the relevant government institutions.
+- Guinea, Liberia and Tanzania: Review of financial models for resource projects, including capacity development in financial modeling for relevant government institutions.

-- Mali and Mozambique: Capacity development on the design and implementation of contract negotiations in general have been implemented, using planned negotiations as case studies whenever possible.
+- Mali and Mozambique: Capacity development focusing on the planning and conduct of contract negotiations, using previous negotiations as case studies.

-- Mali: A technical workshop on mine closure as base for further future support measures in the country.
+- Mali: Hosting a technical workshop on mine closure as a basis for future support measures in-country.

 DIRECT NEGOTIATION SUPPORT

-- A country approached us with a request concerning a leading global mining company operating a project that is the single largest contributor to the country’s GDP.
-The company was not fulfilling its contractual financial and developmental (infrastructure) obligations to the country and had exploited deposits differently than agreed.
-Renegotiations were requested and the government required support in monitoring compliance review and revising the financial model for the project.
+A country requested advice on an existing contract with a leading global mining company, which is the single largest contributor to its gross domestic product.
+The company was not fulfilling its contractual financial and developmental (infrastructure) obligations and exploited deposits differently than agreed.
+The government requested that the contract be renegotiated and approached the CONNEX Support Unit for assistance with monitoring compliance and revising the financial model for the project.

-In one of these cases, a CONNEX financial expert who was assisting the negotiations team in a number of negotiations and renegotiations.
-When necessary, he was joined by a mineral expert who was able to provide the substantial technical information on the basis of which further discussions could take place.
-First results showed that the advisor was able to identify hidden revenue options for the government through the adjustment of the financial model amounting to up to estimated 250 Mio USD when fully realized.
+In one of these cases, a CONNEX financial expert assisted the team in a number of negotiations and renegotiations.
+Where necessary, he was joined by a mineralogist who was able to provide detailed technical information as the basis for the further discussions.
+Initial results showed that the advisor was able to identify hidden revenue options for the government through the adjustment of the financial model, amounting to an estimated USD 250 million when fully realized.